FleekHQ/space-sdk/README.md

 #### listDirectory(path: string, bucket: string)

 Lists the contents of a directory for the given bucket.
 Requires the user to be logged in.

+## Contributing

+It's easy to get started developing this package.
+Simply run

+`yarn install`

+`yarn start`

+and a live-reload environment will load up.
+Check out `./example/index.ts` and `./example/index.html` for adding additional calls.

 ## Package Architecture